 Describe any topographical or land features in the works area.
-This includes ridges, crests and hilltops, drainage lines, wetlands and waterways, steep slopes, low lying areas, saline discharge areas and areas of existing erosion.
+This may include ridges, crests and hilltops, drainage lines, wetlands and waterways, steep slopes, low lying areas, saline discharge areas and areas of existing erosion.

-E.G - The road reserve slopes gradually from north to south, with a steep batter running away from the road.
-There is a drainage line running beneath the road, through the road reserve and draining into a wetland area in the adjacent property.
+E.G. - The rail reserve slopes gradually from north to south, with a steep batter running away from the track.
+There is a drainage line running beneath the track, through the rail reserve and draining into a wetland area in the adjacent property.